medhavisahgal/Weather-Web-App/README.md

-# Weather Web App
+# ☁️ Weather Web App 🌦️

-## Overview
+## 🌍 Overview
-The **Weather Web App** is a web-based application that provides real-time weather updates, including temperature, humidity, and wind speed, for any location entered by the user.
-The app fetches weather data using an API and displays it in a clean and user-friendly interface.
+Welcome to the **Weather Web App**, your go-to tool for real-time weather updates!
+Whether you're planning a trip, heading out for a jog, or just curious about the weather in a different city, this app has got you covered.
+Enter any location and get instant access to temperature, humidity, and wind speed.

-## Features
+## 🚀 Features
-- **Real-time Weather Updates**: Get the latest weather information for any location.
+- 🌡 **Live Weather Updates** – Get up-to-the-minute weather details for any city.
-- **Temperature, Humidity & Wind Speed**: Displays key weather parameters.
+- 💨 **Key Metrics** – Check temperature, humidity, and wind speed at a glance.
-- **User-friendly Interface**: Simple and intuitive design for easy navigation.
+- 🎨 **Sleek & Simple UI** – A clean, user-friendly interface for smooth navigation.
-- **Responsive Design**: Works seamlessly across different screen sizes.
+- 📱 **Fully Responsive** – Works seamlessly on desktop, tablet, and mobile.

-## Technologies Used
+## 🛠 Technologies Used
-- **Frontend**: HTML, CSS, JavaScript
+- 🖥 **Frontend** – HTML, CSS, JavaScript
-- **API**: OpenWeather API (or any other weather API used)
+- ☁️ **Weather Data API** – OpenWeather API (or any weather API used)
-- **Deployment**: Hosted on GitHub Pages
+- 🌐 **Hosting** – Deployed on GitHub Pages (if applicable)

-## Installation & Usage
+## 📌 How to Use
 1. **Clone the Repository**
    ```bash
    git clone https://github.com/medhavisahgal/Weather-Web-App.git